Let's all do our part now: Telegram aims to help local businesses

-As a leading provider of news, information and advertising in Columbus, today I am proud to discuss the launch of our Local Marketing Grant program, supported by our parent company: Lee Enterprises Inc. This program offers matching marketing funds to local businesses whose livelihood has been impacted by the outbreak of the COVID-19 virus.
+As a leading provider of news, information and advertising in the Schuyler Sun, I am proud to discuss the launch of our Local Marketing Grant program, supported by our parent company; Lee Enterprises Inc. This program offers matching marketing funds to local businesses whose livelihood has been impacted by the outbreak of the COVID-19 virus.

 Although the COVID-19 virus has created change and difficulties for us all, the ability of our local business community to market to their customers remains essential to their, and all of our, sustainability and recovery.
 We will do everything we can to help while we overcome our own challenges.

-Since our inception, the Columbus Telegram has partnered with local businesses across our region to deliver their message to customers in both times of prosperity and in times of great challenge.
+Since our inception, the Schuyler Sun has partnered with local businesses across our region to deliver their message to customers in both times of prosperity and in times of great challenge.
 Our company’s greatest assets, by far, are the local communities we serve, and we are firmly committed to supporting them through this grant program.

-This program will be available to locally owned and operated businesses impacted by the COVID-19 virus, and will provide matching advertising grants for use in the Columbus Telegram’s print and digital publications and services.
-This builds upon our existing commitment to local business initiatives such as our ‘Buy Local’ gift card and ‘Yes, we’re open’ directories.

 Through our Local Marketing Grant program, we are enabling small business owners to access a much broader portfolio of marketing products.
 This program will allow us to take a far more comprehensive approach to overcoming the unique challenges our local business partners face as a result of this pandemic.

+This program will be available to locally owned and operated businesses impacted by the COVID-19 virus, and will provide matching advertising grants for use in the Schuyler Sun’s print and digital publications and services.
+This builds upon our existing commitment to local business initiatives such as our ‘Buy Local’ gift card and ‘Yes, we’re open’ directories.

-Grants in our market will range from $250 to $1,000 each month, and will be awarded in April, May and June.
-In our markets with weekly newspapers, the numbers might be smaller, but we are looking at doing this in those markets too.
-Applicants may apply online at https://columbustelegram.com/pages/local-marketing-grant.html.
+Grants in your market will range from $250 to $750 each month, and will be awarded in May and June.
+Applicants may apply online at the following ‘sister’ newspaper sites: ColumbusTelegram.com/pages/local-marketing-grant.html

 During these uncertain times, we believe each of us can do our part to help our community come through the other side of this pandemic, stronger and more united to tackle the challenges that lay ahead.
 We ask that you join us in supporting our local business community in the weeks and months to follow.

-Vincent Laboy is the regional publisher of the Columbus Telegram.
-Fremont Tribune, David City Banner-Press, Schuyler Sun and Plattsmouth Journal.
+Vincent Laboy is the regional publisher of the Schuyler Sun, Columbus Telegram, Fremont Tribune, David City Banner-Press and The Plattsmouth Journal.

 Concerned about COVID-19?